jolespin/veba/install/README.md

 #### Software installation
 One issue with having large-scale pipeline suites with open-source software is the issue of dependencies.
 One solution for this is to have a modular software structure where each module has its own `conda` environment.
 This allows for minimizing dependency constraints as this software suite uses an array of diverse packages from different developers.

 The basis for these environments is creating a separate environment for each module with the `VEBA-` prefix and `_env` as the suffix.
 For example `VEBA-assembly_env` or `VEBA-binning-prokaryotic_env`.
 Because of this, `VEBA` is currently not available as a `conda` package but each module will be in the near future.
-In the meantime, please use the `install/install_veba.sh` script which installs each environment from the yaml files in `install/environments/`.
-After installing the environments, use the `install/download_databases` script to download and configure the databases while also adding the environment variables to the activate/deactivate scripts in each environment.
+In the meantime, please use the `veba/install/install_veba.sh` script which installs each environment from the yaml files in `veba/install/environments/`.
+After installing the environments, use the `veba/install/download_databases` script to download and configure the databases while also adding the environment variables to the activate/deactivate scripts in each environment.
 To install anything manually, just read the scripts as they are well documented and refer to different URL and paths for specific installation options.

 The majority of the time taken to build database is decompressing large archives, `Diamond` database creation of NR, and `MMSEQS2` database creation of microeukaryotic protein database.

-Total size is 375G but if you have certain databases installed already then you can just symlink them.
+Total size is 375G but if you have certain databases installed already then you can just symlink them so the `VEBA_DATABASE` path has the correct structure.

 Each major version will be packaged as a [release](https://github.com/jolespin/veba/releases) which will include a log of module and script versions.